ForeignGods/Sorting-Algorithms-Blender/README.md

 ============
 ## Description
 Running one of the scripts in this project generates primitive meshes in Blender, wich are animated to visualize various sorting algorithms.<br>
+Keyframes are incrementaly inserted according to the current position of the element in the array during the sorting.<br>
 The three folders <strong>(sort_color, sort_combined, sort_scale)</strong> contain three different types of visualisation.

 <ul>